Chaitrarh9/Law_Firm_Management/README.md

 - **PHP**: Server-side scripting and backend functionality.
 - **XAMPP**: Local server environment for development and testing.

-# Project overview
+# Project DahBoard
- If you want explore project overview you can view it in our Home Page - https://lawfi.netlify.app/
+ If you want explore project DashBoard you can view it Here! - https://lawfi.netlify.app/

 ## Installation